vsarsani/rnbtn/README.md

 Install from Bioconductor
 ComBat-seq is available in Bioconductor sva v3.36.0[2,3], please download and install following instructions in the link to Bioconductor sva.
 I am not a maintainer for the Bioconductor sva package, and may not be able to address some issues in that version (many of the issues are related to package dependencies and versions).

-Install from GitHub
+# Install from GitHub
 To use rnbtn from my GitHub, you will need to properly install devtools package, and download the rnbtbn package with
+#install.packages("devtools")
+devtools::install_github("vsarsani/rnbtn")

-Install from Bioconductor
+# Install from Bioconductor
 We are under the process of submitting/reviewing this package to Bioconductor.It might be available in the future release of Bioconductor.

-# install.packages("devtools")
+install.packages("devtools")
 devtools::install_github("vsarsani/rnbtn")

-Usage
+# Usage
 Basic usage (users need to input at least two parameters - a data frame of counts, covariates and design formula.):